EndPointCorp/end-point-blog/2023/10/jsforce-quick-path-to-salesforce-development.md

 title: "JSforce: Quick Path to Salesforce Development"
 date: 2023-10-11
 tags:
-- jsforce
 - javascript
-- js
-- Apex
 - salesforce
 - api
 ---

-## JSforce: Quick Path to Salesforce Development
+### JSforce: Quick Path to Salesforce Development

 Using JavaScript with JSforce can get you working on a Salesforce project quickly if you don't have a Salesforce expert on hand.
 It allows you to easily access Salesforce's API, which will allow you to focus on development instead of learning a new system.

-For a deeper dive into setup and uses of JSforce checkout [this post by Dylan Wooters](https://www.endpointdev.com/blog/2020/03/salesforce-integration-with-node/).
+For a deeper dive into setup and uses of JSforce checkout [this post by Dylan Wooters](/blog/2020/03/salesforce-integration-with-node/).

-### No Salesforce learning curve
+#### No Salesforce learning curve

-Apex is a platform-specific language created so that developers can interact with Salesforce classes/objects and write custom code.
+Apex is a platform-specific language created so that developers can interact with Salesforce classes / objects and write custom code.
 Apex allow you to do some cool things such as directly triggering custom Apex code based on an action in Salesforce.

 The problem with Apex is that it is its own world, with its own IDEs, deployment processes, etc. There's a steep learning curve to getting up to speed with the Apex ecosphere.

-JSforce is a wrapper/abstraction of the Salesforce API.
+JSforce is a wrapper / abstraction of the Salesforce API.
 It allows you to do a lot, like search, CRUD actions, even send emails.
 These functions aren't as streamlined as their built in Apex counterpart, but JSforce allows any JS develper to jump right into the code without wasting costly training time.

-### Using JSforce CLI
+#### Using JSforce CLI

 Below are some examples for connecting and performing basic CRUD operations.

-#### Connecting
+##### Connecting

 Installation:
 ```plain
 $ npm install jsforce -g
 ```